-A characteristic of all reciprocating pumps is the imperative need to consider the effects of acceleration head which is a SYSTEM-related phenomenon.
+A characteristic of all reciprocating pumps is the imperative need to consider the effects of acceleration head which is a system-related phenomenon.
 Acceleration head may be considered to be the loss of available hydraulic head (energy) in the piping system occurring because the demand by the pump cylinders for liquid is not smooth and even.
 Because the pump's demand for liquid is cyclical, the velocity of the liquid in the entire suction system is not truly constant but varies in response to the combined demand of the reciprocating plungers.
 Thus, liquid in the suction system is compelled to be accelerated and decelerated several times during each crankshaft revolution, depending on the number of plungers.
 Called "acceleration" head, this loss of available hydraulic head is proportional to:

-- (a) The speed (RPM) of the crankshaft
+- (a) The speed (rpm) of the crankshaft

 - (b) The average liquid velocity in the piping

 - (c) The length of the suction piping

 - (d) The number of pumping chambers (triplex, etc.)

 - (e) The compressibility of the liquid

 Thus, for a given pump, acceleration head effects may be reduced by the use of the shortest possible suction line, sized to reduce liquid velocity to a very low speed.
-This is often more economical than the use of charge pumps or expensive suction stabilizers.
+This is often more economical than the use of charge pumps or suction stabilizers.

 NOTE: Charge pumps should be sized to 150% of rated pump volume.
 Charge pumps need to be centrifugals, not a positive displacement pump.
 A charging pump is usually not a good substitute for a short, direct, oversize suction line, nor is it a substitute for the computation of available NPSH, acceleration head, friction head, vapor pressure and submergence effects duly considered.
-Required NPSHR of Aurora Pump, Aplex Series pumps depends on speed, choice of plunger size and valve spring type.
-Consult Aurora Pump, Aplex Series Engineering for help with your particular application.
-A full discussion of suction system losses is given in the Standards of the Hydraulic Institute, 14th Edition.
+Required NPSHR of Myers[®] Aplex Series pumps depends on speed, choice of plunger size and valve spring type.
+Consult Myers Aplex Series Engineering for help with your particular application.

-A common design mistake is the connecting of two (or more) reciprocating pumps to a COMMON suction header.
-This is a profoundly complicated suction system, largely not amenable to mathematical analysis, and is frequently the cause of severe pump pounding, vibration and early valve failures.
+A common design mistake is the connecting of two (or more) reciprocating pumps to a common suction header.
 Each pump should be fed by its own separate, individual piping system, free from the effects of other pump cyclical demands for liquid.